deoktr/pof/README.md

 ## TODO

-- Fix `NamesObfuscator`
+- Fix `NamesObfuscator`.
-- Add option to prepend a shebang, and add ability to customize it
+- Add option to prepend a shebang, and add ability to customize it.
-- Fix multi line strings
+- Fix multi line strings.

 ## License